Petrels of The Petrel Station

 Scientific name: Halobaena caerulea

 Blue Petrel are a beautiful small petrel and one that many birders dream of seeing.
-With its black cap, bluish-grey upperparts recalling a prion, and dianostic white tail tip, it is unlike anything else we encounter offshore.
+With its black cap, bluish-grey upperparts recalling a prion, and diagnostic white tail tip, it is unlike anything else we encounter.

-It breeds in the Southern Ocean and is a rare visitor to mainland New Zealand during the cooler winter months.
+They breed in the Southern Ocean and are a rare visitor to mainland New Zealand during the cooler winter months.
 We have only encountered it once, and at the time it was only the third live sighting in New Zealand — a fantastic example of just how special pelagic birding here can be.

 Grey Petrel